KevinWolbart/GLITCH-FALL2025-SQA/SQA-REPO.md

 Manual testing is prone to "drift"—as time passes, developers stop running local tests before committing.
 * **Lesson:** By integrating `fuzz.py` into GitHub Actions, we enforced a quality gate.
 The tests run whether we remember them or not.
 * **Takeaway:** Automation creates a "ratchet effect" for quality; once a test is added to the CI pipeline, the code quality can strictly only go up (or stay the same), never down, because regressions are caught immediately.

+### The "Hidden Costs" of Automation (CI/CD)
+While automating our tests saved time in the long run, setting up the infrastructure presented unique challenges regarding syntax and environment management.
+* **Lesson:** **YAML is Unforgiving.** Unlike standard code where logic errors might still run, a single indentation error or missing keyword (like forgetting a `run:` tag) in a GitHub Actions workflow causes immediate failure.
+* *Impact:* We learned that CI/CD configuration files are code, not just settings.
+They require the same iterative debugging and "linting" focus as our Python scripts.
+* **Lesson:** **Clean Room Environment.** Dependencies that existed globally on our local machines were missing in the cloud runner.
+* *Takeaway:* We had to explicitly define every single package dependency.
+This forced us to sanitize our `requirements.txt`, ultimately making the project more portable for future developers.